maxsnijders/captivity/README.md

 The only purpose of `captivity` is to support you in writing better `pandas` code by caging in some of its worst excentricities. `pandas` is great, but `import captivity; import pandas as pd` is better.

+The philosophy behind `captivity` is that there's nothing worse than silent failure.
+If you didn't ask pandas to automagically correct your arguments, it shouldn't.

 ## Example

 To find a comprehensive set of examples, check out the `captivity/tests/` directory.
 To pique your interest, consider the following: